archilex/advanced-tables-docs/README.md

     ])
 ```

-Each of your table's [compatible columns]() will *automatically* be mapped and available in Advanced Filter Builder's picker:
+Each of your table's compatible columns will [automatically be mapped](#automatic-column-mapping) to the appropriate [Column Filter](#column-filter-types) and available in Advanced Filter Builder's picker:

 <img src="https://user-images.githubusercontent.com/6097099/278954852-3a754833-d7a7-414c-a7fc-2dbe52e53b79.jpg" alt="Column Filters" width="600"/>

-### Filter Types
+### Column Filter types

-Advanced Filter Builder ships with multiple different custom filters, each with it's own set of operators:
+Advanced Filter Builder ships with multiple different custom Column Filters, each with it's own set of operators:

 #### Text Filter